cjsund/lazy_tools/README.md

 ### WHAT

- A tools for backup when you want to change file or path
+ A tools for backup when you want to change file or path in your linux

  Before: